Platelet Function Tests

 What is being tested?

-Platelets (also known as thrombocytes) are small, round cell fragments that are vital for normal blood clotting.
+Platelets (also known as thrombocytes) are small, round cellular fragments that are vital for normal blood clotting.
 Platelet function tests indirectly evaluate how well a person's platelets work in helping to stop bleeding within the body.

 - Adhere to the injury site

-- Clump together (aggregate) with other platelets
+- Clump together (aggregate) with other platelets, forming a temporary plug

-- Release compounds that stimulate further aggregation
+- Release compounds that stimulate further aggregation and the eventual formation of a blood clot

 These reactions result in the formation of a loose platelet plug in a process called primary hemostasis.
 At the same time, activated platelets support the coagulation cascade, a series of steps that involves the sequential activation of proteins called clotting factors.
 This is called secondary hemostasis and the two processes result in the formation of a stable clot that remains in place until the injury has healed.